Fugitive Ghosn brings global attention to Japanese justice

 Although Ghosn has drawn attention to the system’s possible flaws, Cho was worried about a backlash, with release on bail getting tighter.

-“We had gradually been making progress, but this could set us back,” said Cho.
+“We had gradually been making progress, but this could set us back,” Cho said.

 Interpol has published a wanted notice for Ghosn but it is non-binding.
 Chief government spokesman Yoshihide Suga said whether Ghosn would be extradited was Lebanon’s decision but that Japan would cooperate with international organizations “so that Japan’s criminal justice system can be operated appropriately.”

-Jacques Deguest, an expert on Japanese law and business, thinks Ghosn’s case is so embarrassing for Japan it may discourage some non-Japanese from wanting to invest or live in Japan.
+Jacques Deguest, an expert on Japanese law and business, thinks Ghosn’s case is so embarrassing for Japan it may discourage some non-Japanese from wanting to invest or live there.

-“Prosecutors are regarded as guardians and protectors of Japanese culture,” said Deguest, an investor, lawyer and consultant.
+“Prosecutors are regarded as guardians and protectors of Japanese culture,” said Deguest, an investor and consultant.

-Their super-efficient, but often brutal, practices have resisted change, but sometimes pressures from abroad can bring about change in Japan, Deguest said.
+Their super-efficient, but often brutal, practices have resisted change, but sometimes pressures from abroad can bring it about, Deguest said.

 “Change happens often through crisis because it forces people to be uncomfortable with the status quo and forces them to move on,” he said.

-“This Ghosn case is great in terms magnitude because it has the power to put the external pressure on Japan that we all love,” Deguest said.
+“This Ghosn case is great in terms of magnitude because it has the power to put the external pressure on Japan, that we all love,” Deguest said.

 Ghosn was careful not to blame the people of Japan for what he called the nation’s injustices.